rnkn/portfolio/_pages/services.md

 Freelance
 ---------

-I am available on a freelance basis as director, editor and VJ at the rates below.
+I am available on a freelance basis as director, editor and live visuals VJ at the rates below.

 | **Director**      |       |
 | Day               | 800   |